nf-core/website/markdown/events/2023/bytesize_quantms.md

 ## Bytesize: nf-core/quantms

-This week, Yesset and Julianus will introduce to us the nf-core pipeline quantms. nf-core/quantms is a bioinformatics best-practice analysis pipeline for Quantitative Mass Spectrometry (MS).
+This week, Yasset and Julianus will introduce to us the nf-core pipeline quantms. nf-core/quantms is a bioinformatics best-practice analysis pipeline for Quantitative Mass Spectrometry (MS).
 Currently, the workflow supports three major MS-based analytical methods: Data dependant acquisition (DDA), either (i) label-free or (ii) Isobaric quantitation (e.g. TMT, iTRAQ) and (iii) Data independent acquisition (DIA) with label-free quantification.
 More information about nf-core/quantms can be found on the [nf-core website](https://nf-co.re/quantms)